 Spring Semester

 Course Hours

 PSYC 4820, Sensation and Perception 3

 Advanced Elective (minor course) 3

-Advanced Elective (minor course) 3

-Advanced Elective (minor course) 3

-Advanced Elective (minor course) 3

 Total 15

 See the University Core Curriculum section of this catalog for an approved list of course options.

 See the Arts and Sciences degree requirements section of this catalog for an approved list of course options.